hl7ch/ch-lab-report/input/pagecontent/index.md

 * Interpretation or Comments: Include any additional comments or interpretations provided by the laboratory.
 This can help healthcare providers understand the clinical significance of the results.

 * Date and Time of Analysis: Provide the date and time when the laboratory tests were conducted.

+* Observation Profiles: We have proposed some profiles hoping they are useful for the laboratories.
+These profiles represent laboratory result panels, like CBC panel for automated blood cell count, which corresponds to hematogram II of the 'Analysenliste (AL)'.
+The use of these panels is not mandatory, they are intended as an aid and template and should be adapted to your own requirements.

 **Download**: You can download this implementation guide in [NPM format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](package.tgz).